 The answer to this is – Yes, you can stain poplar wood with the right method, but as I’ve already mentioned, it’s not going to be as easy a task as staining oak or maple wood.

-If you try to apply the stain, it will soak unevenly, resulting in a randomly blotchy surface that’s visually unappealing.
+If you still try to apply the stain, it will soak the product unevenly, resulting in a randomly blotchy surface that’s visually unappealing.

 It also helps if you can choose a dark poplar (rather than lighter ones like white poplar).

 Since white poplar is softer and cleaner, the blotchy surface with wood stain will appear even more.

 The fact is – the whiter the wood is, the softer it will be, and the more blotchy the stain will look.
 Darker poplar, on the other hand, comes with denser grains and will take the stain much better.

 With that being said, let’s move on to the tutorial part, where I will discuss how you can stain poplar dark.

 To stain poplar dark, you will need the following items: